Shahbazdhanju/Movie-Nomination/README.md

 ## This web application is build for Shopify UX & Web Developer Inter Challenge - Summer 2021
-Here is the deployed Link click on it and get your movies nominationed: https://shahbazdhanju.github.io/movie-nomination/
+Here is the deployed Link: (click on it and get your movies nominationed): https://shahbazdhanju.github.io/movie-nomination/

-## In order to run this application locally make sure you have installed npm.
+## In order to run this application locally make sure you have installed npm package.
 Technology used:
+...
   Javascript
   React
-  HTML an CSS
+  HTML and CSS
   Media Query
+...

 You can run the app using:
 ### `npm start`